Samuel-Lubliner/Oden-Project-TODO/README.md

 In general it's good practice to clean the /dist folder before each build, so that only used files will be generated.
 Let's take care of that with output.clean option.

 Now run an npm run build and inspect the /dist folder.
 If everything went well you should now only see the files generated from the build and no more old files!

+## Development

+Warning: Development tools are only meant for development, please avoid using them in production!

+Let's start by setting mode to 'development' and title to 'Development'.

+## Using source maps

+In order to make it easier to track down errors and warnings, JavaScript offers [source maps](https://blog.teamtreehouse.com/introduction-source-maps), which map your compiled code back to your original source code.